netzstrategen/gtm-monitoring-gcp/README.md

 ## Cost Considerations

+> **⚠️ Important Disclaimer**
+> This solution deploys billable GCP resources.
+You are responsible for all costs incurred from using this infrastructure.
+Monitor your GCP billing dashboard regularly and set up [budget alerts](https://cloud.google.com/billing/docs/how-to/budgets) to avoid unexpected charges.
+The cost estimates below are approximate and may vary based on your usage patterns, region, and traffic volume.

 1. **[Cloud Storage](https://cloud.google.com/storage/pricing)**: 2 small files so essentially free
 2. **[BigQuery](https://cloud.google.com/bigquery/pricing?hl=en)**: Query processing: $5-6/TB processed (depends on the amount of events that are tracked - if only used for conversion events, it's likely to be within free tier limits)
 3. **[Cloud Logging](https://cloud.google.com/stackdriver/pricing)**: